 The Business Roundtable began in 1976 with meetings of businesspeople who opposed the government’s controls over wages and the trade union system.
 The Roundtable favoured less government, lower taxes and privatisation.
-It strongly influenced the government in the 1980s and 1990s, but its influence declined after 2000.
+It had the ear of successive governments in the 1980s and 1990s, but its influence declined after 2000.

 Sector and trade groups